TanStack/router/docs/src/pages/docs/api.md

   loader?: LoaderFn<TGenerics>
   // An integer of milliseconds representing how long data should be cached for the route loader loaderMaxAge?: number
+  // Similar to React's useEffect hook, this function is called
+  // when moving from an inactive state to an active one.
+Likewise, when moving from
+  // an active to an inactive state, the return function (if provided) is called. onMatch?: (
+    match: RouteMatch<TGenerics>
+  ) => void | undefined | ((match: RouteMatch<TGenerics>) => void)
+  // This function is called when the route remains active from one transition to the next. onTransition?: (match: RouteMatch<TGenerics>) => void
   // An object of whatever you want!
 This object is accessible anywhere matches are. meta?: UseGeneric<TGenerics, 'RouteMeta'>
 }